-Installation and replacement of gas piping, gas utilization equipment or accessories and repair and servicing of equipment shall be performed only by a qualified agency.
-The term "qualified agency" means any individual, firm, corporation, or company that either in person or through a representative is engaged in and is responsible for:

-- a) Installing, testing, or replacing gas piping or - b) Connecting, installing, testing, repairing, or servicing equipment; that is experienced in such work; that is familiar with all precautions required; and that has complied with all the requirement of the authority having jurisdiction.
+Installation and replacement of gas piping, gas utilization equipment or accessories and repair and servicing of equipment should be performed only by a qualified agency.
+The term "qualified agency" means any individual, firm, corporation, or company that either in person or through a representative is engaged in and is responsible for: a) The installation, testing, or replacements of gas piping or b) The connection, installation, testing, repair, or servicing of equipment; that is experienced in such work; that is familiar with all precautions required; and that has complied with all the requirements of the authority having jurisdiction.